-Resource Description effective formative assessment and emphasizes new areas emerging from current research, theory, and practice High-Leverage Practice (HLP) Leadership Guides for the following HLPs: Leadership Guides from the Council for Exceptional Children #4: Use Multiple Sources of Information to Develop a Comprehensive Understanding of a Student's Strengths and Needs #6: Use Student Assessment Data, Analyze Instructional Practices, and Make Necessary Adjustments that Improve Student Outcomes #8: Provide Positive and Constructive Feedback to Guide Students' Learning and Behavior (SEL) #22: Provide Positive and Constructive Feedback to Guide Students' Learning and Behavior (academic) High-Leverage Practices Video: Provide Positive and Constructive Feedback to Guide Students' Learning and Behavior Video highlighting HLPs #8 and #22 on providing positive and constructive feedback to guide students' learning and behavior.
+Resource Description The revised definition includes an overview of the attributes of effective formative assessment and emphasizes new areas emerging from current research, theory, and practice High-Leverage Practice (HLP) Leadership Guides for the following HLPs: Leadership Guides from the Council for Exceptional Children #4: Use Multiple Sources of Information to Develop a Comprehensive Understanding of a Student's Strengths and Needs #6: Use Student Assessment Data, Analyze Instructional Practices, and Make Necessary Adjustments that Improve Student Outcomes #8: Provide Positive and Constructive Feedback to Guide Students' Learning and Behavior (SEL) #22: Provide Positive and Constructive Feedback to Guide Students' Learning and Behavior (academic) High-Leverage Practices Video: Provide Positive and Constructive Feedback to Guide Students' Learning and Behavior Video highlighting HLPs #8 and #22 on providing positive and constructive feedback to guide students' learning and behavior.
 This resource supports both SEL and academic domains Stories from the Classroom: Focusing on Strengths within Assessment and Instruction Progress Center Video from Progress Center on including students in examining their data and setting ambitious goals Assessment High-Leverage Practices Resources for using multiple sources of assessment, communicating assessment data, and using data to inform instruction Every Child Shines: Using Formative Assessment to Reflect on Children's Individual Knowledge and Skills This video provides an introduction to formative assessment in prekindergarten and kindergarten classrooms.
 Viewers will learn best practices as well as some of the benefits and uses of formative assessment data at the classroom, local, and state levels CCSSO: Formative Assessment for Students with Disabilities This guidance document from CCSSO outlines strategies that work for all students, including those who are low-performing, with or without disabilities High-Quality Instructional Framework for MLLs to Thrive RIDE's framework and blueprint for success for teaching MLLs.
-Formative Assessment can be found on pages 10 and 11 in context to make evidence-based reasonings for causality and consequence in history or to problem-solve current issues.
+Formative Assessment can be found on pages 10 and 11 memorizing names and dates, students learn to analyze current or historical events and issues in context to make evidence-based reasonings for causality and consequence in history or to problem-solve current issues.
 Students also need to experience the opportunity to view past and present actions and events through multiple perspectives and to analyze and evaluate the impact those perspectives offer.
 An outline of instructional shifts in social studies is demonstrated in Table 21.
 The Standards are designed to support these current instructional best practices.